 His research, described in more than 280 publications, has led to the synthesis of new types of organic molecules and the discovery of new synthetic methodologies, especially in heterocyclic chemistry.
 He has also written a monograph (with J M Swan) entitled “Organometallics in Organic Synthesis”.

-Since 2011, Barbara Erazmus is a Scientific Associate and long-term visitor at the Large Hadron Collider (LHC) at CERN, Geneva, Switzerland.
-She has been deputy chair (2011-2014) of the Editorial Board in charge of publications of the ALICE international collaboration which brings together 1200 members from 131 institutes located in 36 countries.
+Barbara Erazmus has been a Scientific Associate and long-term visitor at the Large Hadron Collider (LHC) at CERN, Geneva, Switzerland (2011-2014).
+She has been deputy chair of the Editorial Board in charge of publications of the ALICE international collaboration which brings together 1200 members from 131 institutes located in 36 countries.

-Barbara Erazmus has published more that 200 papers.
+Barbara Erazmus has published more than 300 papers.

-Barbara Erazmus has held leadership positions at leading French institutions.
-She has worked in the CNRS headquarters in Paris as charge de mission responsible for Hadron physics and as the Deputy Director (2005-2011) of IN2P3 department (Institut National de Physique Nucleaire et de Physique de Particules).
+Barbara Erazmus has also held leadership positions at leading French institutions.
+She has worked in the CNRS headquarters in Paris as ‘chargé de mission’ responsible for Hadron physics and as the Deputy Director (2005-2011) of IN2P3 department (Institut National de Physique Nucleaire et de Physique de Particules).

-Barbara Erazmus has been in charge of the relations of IN2P3 with universities and regional authorities.
+Barbara Erazmus has been in charge of the relations of IN2P3 with universities and regional authorities in France.

 As a Scientific coordinator (2006-2007) at the main French funding agency (ANR) she has been in charge of monitoring the budget allocation to projects funded by ANR.

 Barbara Erazmus has served as chair, deputy chair or member of review panels and international committees in Europe and United-States.
-She is a member of the Academy of Europe and of the Scientific Advisory Board of the Helsinki Institute of Physics.
+She is a member of the Academy of Europe and of the Scientific Advisory Boards of the Helsinki Institute of Physics and Nikhef at Amsterdam.

-Barbara Erazmus has considerable involvement in European Physical Society (EPS) and serves as a member of the High Energy Particle Physics Board.
+Barbara Erazmus has considerable involvement in European Physical Society (EPS) and serves as a chair of the High Energy Particle Physics Board.